-It can’t be denied that New Zealand music and, in particular, female artists have never had a more prolific impact on the entertainment industry then as of right now.
-This is due mainly to the massive popularity of Auckland born Lorde, who has taken the world, as they say, by storm.
+It can’t be denied that New Zealand music and, in particular, female artists have never had a more prolific impact on the entertainment industry than as of right now.
+This is due mainly to the massive popularity of Auckland-born Lorde, who has taken the world, as they say, by storm.

 The Best Female Singers From New Zealand

-Georgia Nott is one half of the brother sister duo Broods, but this year she took a break from that project to create something special.
+Georgia Nott is one-half of the brother-sister duo Broods, but this year she took a break from that project to create something special.
 Entitled The Venus Project Vol. 1, Nott has released an album that was created entirely by women.
-Not only that, the entire project is spearheaded and organised by women, right down to manager Sherry Elbe.
+Not only that, the entire project is spearheaded and organized by women, right down to manager Sherry Elbe.

 Born in South Africa, Chelsea Jade Metcalf relocated to New Zealand with her family at the age of five, so we can claim her.
 Chelsea released her debut album today after a couple of EPs and single releases.
 We told you the album was gonna be good and it really is.

-Her unique brand of melancholy pop and clever lyricism have taken her all the way to LA where she is now based and created the record.
-Don’t even get us started on her videos… Every single one is incredible, the mixture of humour, dance, and colours creates such a visual and audible treat.
+Her unique brand of melancholy pop and clever lyricism has taken her all the way to LA where she is now based and created the record.
+Don’t even get us started on her videos… Every single one is incredible, the mixture of humor, dance, and colors creates such a visual and audible treat.

-Ladi6 is a Kiwi hip hop artist who has a major following, not just in her homeland but around the world as well.
+Ladi6 is a Kiwi hip-hop artist who has a major following, not just in her homeland but around the world as well.
 She was born in Christchurch, in the South Island, and is of Samoan descent (her cousin, by the way, is Scribe).
-She toured through Europe in 2010 and 2011 and collaborated with a variety of New Zealand’s music royalty, including, but not limited to, Fat Freddy’s Drop, Jon Toogood, Shapeshifter, Fly My Pretties and The Opensouls.
+She toured through Europe in 2010 and 2011 and collaborated with a variety of New Zealand’s music royalty, including, but not limited to, Fat Freddy’s Drop, Jon Toogood, Shapeshifter, Fly My Pretties, and The Opensouls.
 With three top 10 albums under her belt and one hell of a voice, it’s no surprise that she has been hailed as New Zealand’s answer to Erykah Badu.
-This is once of The Best Female Singers From New Zealand.
+After all, she deserves one of The Best Female Singers From New Zealand.

-Brooke Fraser was well established in New Zealand and Australia before setting her sights on the United States.
-The platinum selling singer-songwriter, known primarily for her smooth, acoustic guitar songs and reflective, Christian-influenced lyrics, completely reinvented herself a few years ago.
+Last on the list of The Best Female Singers From New Zealand, we’ll call the name Brooke Fraser.
+She was born in New Zealand and Australia before setting her sights on the United States.
+The platinum-selling singer-songwriter, known primarily for her smooth, acoustic guitar songs and reflective, Christian-influenced lyrics, completely reinvented herself a few years ago.
 These days, her tracks continue to tap into the personal, but her sound is more influenced by electronic renditions.
 Fraser’s most recent single, “Therapy,” was released in late 2016.